 3. Omaha Beach

 These photos of the third and final location were taken near Colleville-sur-Mer, a coastal village in Normandy.
-The beach nearest to this village was chosen to be one of the main beachheads during the Normandy landings on 6 June 1944.
+The beach nearest to this village was one of the main beachheads during the Normandy landings on 6 June 1944.
 The area was part of the 5 km designated Omaha Beach zone.
 You can still find remaining bunkers along the shoreline.
-Some of these are accessible to the public.
+And yes, some of these are accessible to the public.
 There is now a monument at the edge of the beach, as well as a large cemetery for fallen American soldiers.
 The cemetery overlooks the shore near Coleville-sur-Mer and contains the graves of over 9000 American soldiers.